lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 There is no literal representation of the operation if v is a map.
 In this case the range given by start-index-expr and end-index-expr is removed, and the the values in result-expr are added.

-The assigment expression itself returns the value of result-expr.
+The assignment expression itself returns the value of result-expr.

-> Note: The use of preceeding a list with the @ symbol is covered in just a bit.
+> Note: The use of preceding a list with the @ symbol is covered in just a bit.

 For the following examples, assume that `l` initially contains the list `{1, 2, 3}`, that `m` initially contains the map [1 -> "one", 2 -> "two", 3 -> "three"] and that `s` initially contains the string "foobar":